Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

-These parameters in \eqref{eq:E_types_MC4} imply that the strata-specific LATE is $\{\beta(s):s\in \mathcal{S}\} =\{E(Y(1)-Y(0)|C,S=s) :s\in \mathcal{S}\} = [-3,-4.64,0.9,3,4]$.
-When this information is combined with $\{P(C|S=s):s\in \mathcal{S}\}$ in \eqref{eq:P_types_MC4} and $P(s)=1/5$ for all $s\in \mathcal{S}$, we can verify that the LATE is (still) $\beta = 1$.
+These parameters in \eqref{eq:E_types_MC4} imply that the strata-specific LATE is $(\beta(s):s\in \mathcal{S}) =(E(Y(1)-Y(0)|C,S=s) :s\in \mathcal{S}) = [-5.6,2.8,4.4,1.4]$.
+When this information is combined with $(P(C|S=s):s\in \mathcal{S})$ in \eqref{eq:P_types_MC4} and $p(s)=1/4$ for all $s\in \mathcal{S}$, we can verify that the LATE is (still) $\beta = 1$.

 The simulation results for Design 4 are provided in Table \ref{tab:Design4}.
 Given the heterogeneity of the treatment assignment probability in \eqref{eq:pi_vector_MC4}, neither the SFE IV estimator nor the 2S IV estimator are guaranteed to be consistent for the LATE.
-In fact, under our current conditions, Theorem \ref{thm:plim_SFE} in the appendix implies that $\hat{\beta}_\mathrm{sfe} \overset{p}{\to} 0.8874 \neq 1=\beta $ and Theorem \ref{thm:plim_2SR} in the appendix implies that $\hat{\beta}_\mathrm{2s} \overset{p}{\to} 2.2458 \neq 1=\beta$.
-Note that this occurs for both CAR mechanisms.
-Since these estimators are not consistent for the parameter of interest, there is no point in discussing their asymptotic variance.
-If we blindly apply our inference method, it is then not surprising that our empirical coverage rate for both of these IV estimators is significantly below the desired coverage level.
+In fact, under our current conditions, Theorem \ref{thm:plim_SFE} in the appendix implies that $\hat{\beta}_\mathrm{sfe} \overset{p}{\to} 1.0974 \neq 1=\beta $ and Theorem \ref{thm:plim_2SR} in the appendix implies that $\hat{\beta}_\mathrm{2s} \overset{p}{\to} 2.0422 \neq 1=\beta$.
+Note that this occurs for all CAR mechanisms.
+Since these estimators are not consistent for the parameter of interest, there is no point in discussing their asymptotic variance or their coverage.
 In contrast, the SAT IV estimator remains consistent in this scenario.
-In addition, the estimator of the asymptotic variance of the SAT IV estimator is very accurate and the empirical coverage level is extremely close to the desired coverage level.
+In addition, the estimator of the asymptotic variance of the SAT IV estimator is accurate and the empirical coverage level is close to the desired coverage level.
 These simulations confirm that the inference based on the SAT IV estimator is valid under more general conditions than that based on the other two IV estimators.